Victor Banjo

 Victor Adebukunola Banjo (1 April 1930 – 22 September 1967) was a colonel in the Nigerian Army.
 He fought in the Biafran Army during the Nigerian Civil War.
 Banjo was accused of being a coup plotter against Nigerian Prime Minister Abubakar Tafawa Balewa by the government of Aguyi Ironsi.
-He was alleged to have staged a coup plot against Biafran President Odumegwu Ojukwu and was executed as a result.
+He was alleged to have staged a coup plot against Biafran President Emeka Ojukwu and was executed as a result.
 Ojukwu's first military judge stated that was not enough evidence to convict him of coup charges, but he was found guilty by a second military tribunal.

 Military career pre-1966 coup

 Lieutenant Colonel Banjo was the first Nigerian Director of the Electrical and Mechanical Engineering Corps of the Nigerian Army.
 He joined the Army in 1953 as Warrant Officer 52 and he was the sixteenth Nigerian to be commissioned as an officer.
 A product of the Royal Military Academy Sandhurst, he also obtained a BSc in mechanical engineering.